shivanshdave/2020-432/projects/project1/feedback/details.md

 11 | Nomogram doesn't provide a needed back-transformation to the original outcome 9 | OK, and model did not use an outcome transformation.

-# 3. Description of the Logistic Regression Modeling Work (Section/Task 11)
+# 3. Description of the Logistic Regression Modeling Work (Portfolio Section/Task 11)

 Again, there are brief notes in the following areas, all derived from reading the Portfolio HTML document.